Metallic roller bearing

-A metallic roller bearing is a base isolation device which is intended for protection of various building and non-building structures against potentially damaging lateral impacts of strong earthquakes.
+In earthquake engineering, a metallic roller bearing is a base isolation device which is intended for protection of various building and non-building structures against potentially damaging lateral impacts of strong earthquakes.

 This bearing support may be adapted, with certain precautions, as a seismic isolator to skyscrapers and buildings on soft ground.
 Metallic roller bearings are employed by a housing complex (17 stories) in Tokyo, Japan.